texx00/sandypi/docker/readme.md

 $> docker-compose down
 ```

+## Using the software

+Now, from every device on the network should be possible to reach the software by putting the ip address of the device in any browser with this format: `ip_address:5100`.
+The `5100` is the default port for Sandypi.
+It is also possible to change it.
+See [Changing port](changing-port) for more detailed instructions.

 ## Software updates

 The provided docker-compose file is setting up not only Sandypi but also Watchtower.
 The latter, is capable of monitoring the availability of updates for the other images.
 This means that by default, you will have always the latest available version of Sandypi running on your hardware.
 Automatic software updates can be disabled in Sandypi settings through the interface.

 ## Shared folders (Docker volumes)